Subscribe to stay updated

 Exponential growth is also visible from the SEO perspective.
 Here’s the organic (traffic from Google) growth since mid-2016:

-The growing tendency isn’t the result backlinks from any resellers (since they have none).
+The growing tendency isn’t the result of backlinks from any resellers (since they have none).
 This growth is a result of great PR and solid work on brand awareness amongst cosmetic bloggers.

 The lesson for you: